isPique/Net-Strike/README.md

 ## How it works:

-* Let's take udp flood as an example.
+* Let's take UDP Flood as an example.

 * A UDP flood attack can be initiated by sending a large number of UDP packets to random ports on a remote host.
 As a result, the distant host will: